-There are four treatment options; any one of which may be the best choice for a particular patient.
+There are several treatment options and your veterinarian will determine the best choice for your cat.
 Many factors must be considered when choosing the best therapy for an individual cat.
-The four treatment options for hyperthyroidism are:
+The treatment options for hyperthyroidism are:

-Some hyperthyroid cats have thyroid cells in abnormal locations – called ectopic thyroid tissue (thyroid tissue located under the tongue, further down the neck, or all the way to the base of the heart)- and they may remain hyperthyroid after surgery.
+Some hyperthyroid cats have thyroid cells in abnormal locations called ectopic thyroid tissue (thyroid tissue located under the tongue, further down the neck, or all the way to the base of the heart)- and they may remain hyperthyroid after surgery.
 It is best to perform a nuclear scan before surgery to rule out ectopic thyroid tissue.

-If surgery is the chosen treatment method, the anti-thyroid medication methimazole (Tapazole®) may be prescribed for several weeks prior to the operation.
-During that time, the ravenous appetite should subside, the cat will probably gain weight, and the blood pressure and heart rate should normalize.
+If surgery is the chosen treatment method, the anti-thyroid medication methimazole (brand names: Tapazole® or Felimazole®) may be prescribed for several weeks prior to the operation.
+During that time, the ravenous appetite should subside, your cat will probably gain weight, and her blood pressure and heart rate should normalize.
 Methimazole is also given ahead of surgery to determine if the cat has a secondary medical condition such as kidney or liver disease that has been masked by hyperthyroidism.
 If your cat successfully undergoes the initial treatment without complication, surgery will be performed.

 Your cat may be hospitalized for one to two nights following surgery, and should begin to eat and behave normally after returning home.
 One to two weeks after surgery, another TT4 level is measured.

-2. Oral medication.
-Life-long administration of methimazole can control the effects of an overactive thyroid gland.
+Oral medication.
+Lifelong administration of methimazole can control the effects of an overactive thyroid gland.
 It takes several weeks for methimazole to restore thyroid hormone levels to normal.
-Some cats develop side effects to methimazole, which may include vomiting, lethargy, anorexia, fever, liver damage, anemia and a decrease of white blood cells in the blood.
+Some cats develop side effects to methimazole, which may include vomiting, lethargy, anorexia, fever, liver damage, anemia, and a decrease of white blood cells in the blood.
 In some cases, a decrease in blood platelets (thrombocytopenia) may also occur.
 Since platelets are important for the clotting of blood, thrombocytopenia may lead to problems with excessive bleeding.
-Because of these rare but serious side effect risks, your cat will need to be closely monitored by having simple blood tests performed every three to six months when using this drug.
+Because of these rare but serious side effect risks, your cat will need to be closely monitored by having simple blood tests performed every three to six months when using this medication.

-Methimazole blocks the production of excess thyroid hormone rather than destroying the abnormal thyroid tissue, so the drug must be given for the remainder of the cat's life.
-This type of treatment is appropriate for the cat that is a poor surgical risk due to other health problems or is exceptionally old.
+Methimazole blocks the production of excess thyroid hormone rather than destroying the abnormal thyroid tissue, so the medication must be given for the remainder of the cat's life.
+This type of treatment is appropriate for a cat that is a poor surgical risk due to other health problems or is exceptionally old.
 As stated above, it may also be used for a few weeks to stabilize the cat that is at increased surgical risk because of cardiac complications.
 The required dose of methimazole can change over time so monitoring thyroid levels in treated animals is recommended every 3-6 months once their condition is stable.

-3. Radioactive iodine.
+Radioactive iodine.
 A very effective way to treat hyperthyroidism is with radioactive iodine therapy (I-131).
 When an injection of radioactive iodine is given, it destroys the abnormal thyroid tissue without endangering other organs.
-I-131 therapy does not require anasethesia, and it eliminates the need for daily medication.
+I-131 therapy does not require anesthesia, and it eliminates the need for daily medication.
 Treatment usually requires one or two weeks of hospitalization at a veterinary hospital licensed to administer radiation therapy.
 For the same reasons as surgical treatment, your cat will likely be started on methimazole for about a month prior to radioactive iodine therapy.

-4. Prescription nutrition.
-The most recent development for treating hyperthyroidism in cats is Hills Prescription Diet y/d®), can result in resolution of clinical signs and a lower thyroid hormone concentration.
+Prescription nutrition.
+Feeding an iodine limited diet (Hills Prescription Diet y/d®), can result in resolution of clinical signs and a lower thyroid hormone concentration.
 The food is not medicated.
-Over 10 years of clinical nutrition research revealed that by controlling dietary levels of iodine, the hyperthyroid cat’s body would resume normal thyroid hormone production.
-This is not an iodine-deficientdiet.
-Rather, the iodine content is precisely controlled to 0.32 parts per million – a very small amount!
+Over 10 years of clinical nutrition research revealed that by controlling dietary levels of iodine, the hyperthyroid cat's body would resume normal thyroid hormone production.
+This is not an iodine-free diet, but rather a diet with a precisely controlled iodine content of 0.2ppm - a very small amount.

-For y/d to work, it must be the only food fed, and this means no cheating with treats!
-When it is the only food offered, y/d is extremely effective, offering an easy, non-invasive, very affordable way to manage feline hyperthyroidism.
+For this prescription diet to work, it must be the only food fed, and this means no cheating with treats.

 Will my cat be cured with treatment?

 Recurrence of the disease is a possibility in some cats.
 Recurrence of hyperthyroidism is rare after I-131 therapy.
 Surgical patients may become hyperthyroid again if abnormal cells were missed at surgery or if new abnormal cells develop.
 If methimazole dosing is discontinued, hyperthyroidism will return.
-Cats fed y/d exclusively will remain normal, but if the diet is discontinued, they will once again become hyperthyroid.
+Cats exclusively fed the prescription diet will remain normal, but if the diet is discontinued, they will once again become hyperthyroid.

 What is the prognosis for hyperthyroidism?